sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 2. From the VM, access the web app via its URL (e.g., `https://<WebAppName>.azurewebsites.net`).
 3. Confirm that the web app is accessible only within the VNet.

+## How to Use

+### Add a New Job
+1. From the home page  (`https://<WebAppName>.azurewebsites.net`)
+2. Select **New Job**.
+3. In the “New Job Details” pop-up, provide the necessary details and select **OK**.
+4. The job will automatically start if no other jobs are running.

+### View a Job
+1. From the home page
+2. Select the **eye icon** corresponding to the job you want to view.
+3. On the **Job Details** page, you will see the collections to be migrated and their status in a tabular format.

+1. Depending on the job's status, one or more of the following buttons will be visible:
+   - **Resume Job**: Visible if the migration is paused.
+Select this to resume the current job.
+The app may prompt you to provide the connection strings if the cache has expired.
+   - **Pause Job**: Visible if the current job is running.
+Select this to pause the current job.
+You can resume it later.
+   - **Update Collections**: Select this to add/remove collections in the current job.
+You can only update collections for a paused job.
+Removing a collection that is partially or fully migrated will lead to the loss of its migration details, and you will need to remigrate it from the start.
+   - **Cut Over**: Select this to cut over an online job when the source and target are completely synced.
+Before cutting over, ensure to stop write traffic to the source and wait for the Change Stream Lag to become zero for all collections.
+Once cut over is performed, there is no rollback.
+1. The **Monitor** section lists the current actions being performed.
+1. The **Logs** section displays system-generated logs for debugging.
+You can download the logs by selecting the **download icon** next to the header.

+**Note**: An offline job will automatically terminate once the data is copied.
+However, an online job requires a manual cut over to complete.

+##### Change Stream Lag

+Change Stream Lag refers to the time difference between the timestamp of the last processed change and the current time.
+During an online migration, the lag will be high immediately after the upload completes, but it should decrease as change stream processing starts, eventually reaching zero.
+If the lag does not reduce, consider the following:

+- Ensure the job is not paused and is processing requests.
+Resume the job if necessary.
+- Check if the transactions per second on the source are very high; in this case, you may need a larger app service plan or a dedicated web app for the collection.

+### Remove a Job
+1. From the home page
+2. Select the **bin icon** corresponding to the job you want to remove.

+### Download Job Details
+1. From the home page
+2. Select the **download icon** next to the job title to download the job details as JSON.
+This may be used for debugging purposes.